 Or, if the lien exceeds the proceeds of the property, and the seller is unable to bring more funds to close on the property, the buyer can cancel the transaction and receive a full refund of the earnest money.
 There are various types of property liens, such as a mortgage lien, and IRS lien, a mechanics lien (for work performed on the property but not paid for).

 The cost of the title insurance policy varies but is calculated based on the value of the property.
 A title company can quote a specific amount once given the sales price.

 In Arizona, we use a Title or Escrow company as a neutral third-party to handle the sale of a property.
 Typically, the Seller will pay for a Title policy for the Buyer.
-And, if the Buyer is getting a Loan, the buyer will buy a Title policy for their Lender.
+And, if the Buyer is getting a loan, the buyer will buy a Title policy for their Lender.

 The title company will conduct the title search, get fees due from a Home Owner’s Association (HOA), make sure the HOA is paid monies due from the seller at closing.
 They also ask the Covenants, Conditions & Restrictions (CCRs) from the HOA and ensure the information is sent to the buyers.

-#6 Seller Loan Payoff
+?
+How does Seller Loan Payoff work?